ProjectPointInc/SPFx-extension/README.md

 SPFx project (extension feature)

-Inserts a jQuery popup on SPO and Modern pages
+Inserts a jQuery popup on SPO and Modern pages - replaced with iframe containing powerapp form (to do replace iframe with overlay host

 Scoped to the site collection